kobiso/kobiso.github.io/_posts/research/2018-02-02-research-optimization.md

   - When it reach the minima, the momentum is usually high and it does not knows to slow down at that point which could cause to miss the minima entirely and continue to move up.

 ## Nesterov Accelerated Gradient
+- **Point**: As the *momentum* sometimes do not stop on the minima because of high momentum, **NAG** solve the problem by jumping based on the previous momentum first, and then calculate the gradient.

 **Nesterov Accelerated Gradient (NAG)** solve the problem of *momentum* technique which could cause to miss the minima because of high momentum at the point.
 This technique first make a big jump based on the previous momentum then calculate the gradient and then make an correction which results in an parameter update.
 This anticipatory update prevents us to go too fast and not miss the minima and makes it more responsive to changes.